kocxyz/SDK/README.md

 ## Limitations

-- Authentication is currently only possible to private servers that don't use a secret or any type or authentication proxy (e.g. [KOCity-Proxy](https://github.com/Ipmake/KOCity-Proxy))
+- Authentication is currently only possible to private servers that don't use a secret.
+For authentication proxy servers (e.g. [KOCity-Proxy](https://github.com/Ipmake/KOCity-Proxy)) you can use the [KnockoutCity Auth Client](https://github.com/Tandashi/KnockoutCity-Auth-Client) to get the credentials.
 - Joining Gameserver is currently not possible but will hopefully become a feature when the `VNET0` Protocol has been reverse engineered.

 ## Installation